Stasiu51/PLL_Lib/README.md

 # PLL_Lib version 1.0.0

+*This repo copied from official repo, ownership of which was transferred to the physics dept.*

 This package is written for the benefit of students taking the 'Phase Locked Loops' Part II experiment as part of the Physics course at Cambridge University.

 For a tutorial on its usage, see Phase_Locked_Loops_Automation_Guide.pdf.
 All the code therein is provided in the Examples directory.
 For documentation of the functions, see the source, in particular picoscope.py and arduino.py.